-Coupled with increased staffing levels, these negotiations and wage rate adjustments are expected to increase the Company's salaries and related costs above 1999 levels.
-While the amount of these increases cannot be fully determined until contract negotiations are complete, the Company currently estimates that salaries and related costs will increase by over \$750 million (14%) in 2000 as a result of these wage rate adjustment processes.
+Coupled with increased staffing levels, these negotiations and wage rate adjustments are expected to increase the Company's salaries and related costs by over \$750 million (14%) above 1999 levels.
 At the same time, once the final ESOP shares are committed to be released in April 2000, the Company will no longer record ESOP compensation expense.